popradu10/pop-radu-diy-injector-ecu-piggyback/README.md

-## Pop Radu - DIY Injector ECU Piggyback
+## Pop Radu | DIY Piggyback for Electric Fuel Injector Engines

 I start created [my own piggyback module](#module) that will delay closing the injector for my EFI moped as I install a larger injector.
 DIY [piggyback solution](#diagram) on one injector for an EFI engine running with an existing ECU.